 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 Homemade sweet potato pie is real Southern comfort food.
-Fresh sweet potatoes, cinnamon and ginger are the secrets to this delicious pie recipe, perfect for Thanksgiving or Christmas!
+Fresh sweet potatoes, cinnamon and ginger are the secrets to this delicious pie recipe.

 Roll out ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
 Place dough into 9-inch pie pan; unfold, pressing firmly against bottom and sides.
 Trim crust to 1/2 inch from edge of pan.
 Crimp or flute edge.
 Set aside.

-Combine all filling ingredients except evaporated milk, eggs and whipped cream in large bowl.
+Combine all filling ingredients except evaporated milk, eggs and whipped cream in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
-Reduce speed to low; add milk and eggs.
-Beat until well mixed.
+Add milk and eggs; beat at low speed until well mixed.

 Pour filling into crust.
-Bake for 50 to 60 minutes or until knife inserted in center comes out clean.
+Bake 50-60 minutes or until knife inserted in center comes out clean.
 If crust is browning too quickly, cover edge with 2-inch strip of aluminum foil.
 Cool completely.
 Garnish with whipped cream, if desired.
 Store refrigerated.

 Dietary Fiber: 2g

 We made this pie today for the first time for Thanksgiving and we love the recipe.
 Enjoy!